Sreya200402/Customer_Behavior_Analytics_Project/README.md

 # Customer Behavior Analytics Project – SQL, Python & Power BI
+🚀 End-to-end data analytics project focused on transforming customer behavior data into actionable business insights and revenue optimization strategies.

 ## 🎯 Business Problem

-A retail company wants to understand customer shopping behavior to improve sales, retention, and customer experience.
+A retail company aims to leverage customer shopping data to better understand purchasing behavior, improve customer retention, and optimize revenue strategies.

-This project answers:
-> How can customer data be used to identify trends, improve engagement, and optimize business strategies?

 ---

 ## 📊 Project Overview

-This is an end-to-end data analytics project covering the full workflow:

-- Data Cleaning & Preparation (Python)
-- Data Storage & Analysis (SQL Server / MYSQL WORKBENCH)
-- Data Visualization (Power BI)
-- Business Insights & Reporting
+This project analyzes customer shopping behavior to uncover revenue drivers, customer segments, and operational risks such as discount dependency.

+The goal is to translate data into actionable business strategies that improve retention, increase revenue, and optimize pricing decisions.

+---

+## 🧠 What This Project Demonstrates

+- End-to-end data analysis workflow
+- Business-oriented thinking beyond technical analysis
+- Ability to translate data into actionable insights
+- Strong data visualization and storytelling skills

 ---